BIOP/ijp-imagetoatlas/registration.md

 ### BigWarp registration (Manual)

 [BigWarp](https://imagej.github.io/plugins/bigwarp) can be used if you want to have a full control over the registration.
 This method allows to place your own landmarks manually.
-Since this method is manual, each slice is processed by the user one at a time.
+Since this method is manual, slices are processed sequentially by the user.

 ### Editing a registration

-When the last registration of a slice is either a BigWarp registration or a spline registration, the result can be manually edited by selected the slice and then clicking in the top menu bar `Align > Edit Last Registration`.
+When the last registration of a slice is either a BigWarp registration or a spline registration, the result can be manually edited by selected the slice and then clicking in the top menu bar `Align > ABBA - Edit Last Registration`.

 ---